USEFUL INFORMATION IN THE EMPLOYMENT PROCESS

 - Knight’s Cross of the Order of Merit of the Republic of Poland.

-- The Cross of Merit – is awarded for special merits for the State and citizens beyond the scope of their ordinary duties, including sacrificial public activity, bringing help and charity.
-The Cross of Merit is divided into three levels:
+- Cross of Merit – is awarded for special merits for the State and citizens beyond the scope of their ordinary duties and responsibilities, including sacrificial public activity, bringing help, and charity.
+The Cross of Merit is divided into three degrees:

 - 1st degree – Gold Cross of Merit,